temporalio/proposals/typescript/schedules.md

   pauseOnFailure: boolean;

   /**
-   * Informative human-readable message with contextual notes, e.g. the reason
-   * a Schedule is paused.
-The system may overwrite this message on certain
-   * conditions, e.g. when pause-on-failure happens.
-   */
-  note?: string;

-  /**
-   * Is currently paused.
-   *
-   * @default false
-   */
-  paused: boolean;

-  /**
    * The Actions remaining in this Schedule.
 Once this number hits `0`, no further Actions are taken (unless {@link
    * ScheduleHandle.trigger} is called).
    *